CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.2.1 WLAN operation.txt

 #### NET.2.1.A1 Definition of a strategy for the use of WLANs [Head IT]

 Before WLANs are used in an institution, it MUST be determined which general strategy the institution adopts with regard to WLAN usage.
 In particular, it MUST be clarified and determined in which organizational units, for which applications and for what purpose WLANs are used and what information may be transmitted here.
 Likewise MUST be determined in which spatial areas WLANs are to be built.
-In addition MUST be determined in the planning phase, who is responsible for the administration of different WLAN components, which interfaces there are between the persons involved in the operation, and when what information must be exchanged between the responsible persons.
+In addition MUST be determined in the planning phase, who is responsible for the administration of different WLAN components, which interfaces there are between the persons involved in the operation, and when what information must be exchanged between the responsible.

 #### NET.2.1.A2 Selection of a suitable WLAN standard [planner]